 North Carolina

-North Carolina’s refugee program is suspended.
+North Carolina’s refugee program remains largely suspended.

 15